CemraJC/gulp-mathjax-node/README.md

 Type: Boolean <br>
 Default: `false`

-If `true`, we don't actually know what happens. -->
+If `true`, we don't actually know what happens.
+Apparently this inserts linebreaks in 'long expressions', but it doesn't do that for TeX.
+I don't have the time to figure it out, and I think it only applies to MathML anyway so I'm leaving it out.

+ -->